Bitesize ethics summer programme

 Time: 12:35 - 13:20

-Tutor: Dr Anna Golova
+Tutor: Anna Golova

 Mental health and illness give rise to many complex philosophical questions, such as: How should we define mental illness and distinguish it from mental health?
 Can we do so without appealing to social norms?
 Are mental illnesses being over-diagnosed?
 How can a mental illness diagnosis affect the way people view themselves and their experiences?
 This session will introduce some ways in which philosophers have been trying to tackle such important conceptual and ethical issues surrounding mental health and illness.